tomjoht/learnapidoc/_docs/using_an_api_like_a_developer/docapis_postman.md

 1. If you haven't already done so, download and install the Postman app at [http://www.getpostman.com](https://www.getpostman.com/).
 If you're on a Mac, choose the Mac app.
 If you're on Windows, choose the Windows app.
 2. Start the Postman app.
-3. You'll make a REST call for the second endpoint (`weather`) in the Mashape Weather API.
+3. You'll make a REST call for the second endpoint (`https://simple-weather.p.mashape.com/weather`) in the Mashape Weather API.
 Select **GET** for the method.

     {: .note}
-    You can also call the first endpoint (`aqi`), but the response is pretty short (2 characters), and unfortunately sometimes the API doesn't always return a response.
+    You can also call the first endpoint (`aqi`), but the response is pretty short (2 characters), and unfortunately sometimes the API doesn't always return a response for the location.
 If this endpoint isn't working, you'll see "Not supported" response.

 4. Insert the endpoint into the main box (next to the method, which is GET by default): `https://simple-weather.p.mashape.com/weather`
 5. Click the **Params** button (to the right of the box where you inserted the endpoint) and insert `lat` and `lng` parameters with specific values (other than `1`).